enerhy/Portfolio/README.md

 * **Face Recognition:** FaceNet, Multi-Task Cascaded Convolutional Neural Network and a linear SVC with Kearas
 * **Neuro Style Transfer:** Generating Images based VGG19 implementing Style and Content Loss from intermediate layers and training using TF20 Graph mode
 * **Recognizing Blood Cells disorders:** An exercise of implementing several different CNN type of blocks/layers including: ResNet blocks, Inception blocks, One-to-One convolutions.
 Additionally, partiall reuse of pretrained weights on ResNet50 and Inception with self-training of part of the network with early stopping.
+* **Cifar10:** Image Classification with 10 classes.
+Use of basic EDA and custom CNN for prediction.
 ## Tabular:
 * **House SalePrice Prediction:** Regression problem.
 EDA and use of a number of Feature Engineering and Feature Selection techniques.
 Finally use of ANN and XGBoost for prediction
 * **Santander Customer Satisfaction:** Classification problem with highly imbalanced data.
 EDA and use of a number of Feature Engineering and Feature Selection techniques.
 Two of the most modern gradient boosted descision tree models: XGboost and LightGBM are applied to make predictions with weighting the loss due to the unbalanced data.